 The Message direction condition is used to specify the message direction type that once met will trigger an action to be processed by the program.

-To define the message direction, expand the Field's context menu within the Conditions tab and choose Message direction (Fig. 1.).
+To define the message direction, expand the Field context menu on the Conditions tab and choose Message direction (Fig. 1.).

-There are two factors (Fig. 2.) that need to be configured within this condition:
+There are two factors (Fig. 2.) that need to be configured for this condition:

 - Operator - enables definition of how the condition will be executed.
 The execution method may be only set to true.